 - IELTS test score of 6.5 or higher

-- demonstration of a degree award from an acceptable English language institution.
+- Demonstration of a degree awarded from an acceptable English language institution.

 - Three letters of recommendation from individuals who are able to comment on the student’s academic abilities and a potential for success in graduate studies.